Texas Asks Court To Allow Its Ban On 'Sanctuary Cities'

-NEW ORLEANS (AP) — Attorneys for Texas are asking a federal appeals court in New Orleans to let the state’s law banning “sanctuary cities” take effect.
+NEW ORLEANS (AP) — With immigrants and their advocates chanting and beating drums outside, a federal appeals court heard arguments Friday on whether it should allow a Texas law aimed at combatting “sanctuary cities” to immediately take effect.

-U.S. District Judge Orlando Garcia blocked much of the law Aug.
-31 — the day before it was to take effect.

-On Friday, three judges of the 5th U.S. Circuit Court of Appeals will be asked to let the law take effect ahead of a November appeal hearing.

 Under the law, Texas police chiefs could face removal from office and criminal charges for not complying with federal immigration officials’ requests to detain people jailed on non-immigration offenses.

+Arguments on Garcia’s injunction against parts of the law are scheduled for the week of Nov.
+6. However, state officials, joined by the U.S. Justice Department, sought an emergency stay allowing enforcement to begin.
+That request was before a three-judge panel of the 5th

+Circuit on Friday morning.
+Court officials said the panel would begin discussing the case immediately after the hearing ended, but a decision was not expected Friday.

-Various local governments in Texas are fighting the law, which also allows police to inquire about people’s immigration status during routine interactions like traffic stops — a provision Garcia didn’t block.
+Various local governments in Texas are fighting the law, which also allows police to inquire about people’s immigration status during routine interactions such as traffic stops — a provision Garcia didn’t block.

 Municipal officials from Dallas, Houston, El Paso, San Antonio and Austin are among the opponents.
-The American Civil Liberties Union is fighting the law on behalf of the city of El Cenizo.
-The Mexican American Legal Defense fund represents other localities.
+The American Civil Liberties Union is fighting the law on behalf of the border city of El Cenizo.
+The Mexican American Legal Defense and Educational Fund represents other localities.

+“Texas can tell its localities, ‘You must cooperate,'” Scott Keller of the Texas Attorney General’s Office said as he was questioned by Judge Stephen Higginson on issues including whether the state law illegally pre-empts federal responsibility for immigration control.

-Attorney General Jeff Sessions has praised the Texas law and the Department of Justice filed arguments in support of it, as did several states’ attorneys general.
+U.S. Attorney General Jeff Sessions has praised the Texas law and the Department of Justice filed arguments in support of it, as did several attorneys general from other states.

-The law’s opponents argue in briefs that the law puts law enforcement officers in violation of the Fourth Amendment by requiring them to detain people suspected of illegal immigration without probable cause.
-They also argue that it illegally puts local police in the federal role of immigration enforcement officers, and that it is unconstitutionally vague as to exactly when a local law enforcement officer would be in violation of the law.
+The law’s opponents argue it violates the Fourth Amendment by requiring police to detain people suspected of illegal immigration without probable cause.
+They also say it illegally puts local police in the federal role of immigration enforcement officers, and is unconstitutionally vague as to exactly when a local law enforcement officer would be in violation of the law.

+“They just don’t want to be told that they have to cooperate no matter what the situation is on the ground,” Lee Gelernt, of the ACLU, said after Friday’s hearing.

+“They want some discretion to ensure that they are satisfying their own view of the Constitution and that they’re not doing anything to harm their own communities.”

 Supporters of the state law say immigration officials have already determined probable cause when they seek to have local officials detain someone.
 They also argue that federal and local officials have a long history of cooperation on immigration matters and that the law is clear in its prohibition against local government’s policies restricting immigration enforcement.